mnievesc/Short-Awk-Tutorial/README.md

 ```
 awk '{ print $0 }' chr7.bed
 ```
 The command above prints all the contents of a file to the screen. `{print}` is the action, but by using `$0` we have omitted a pattern.
-Instead we are telling awk taht we want all fields for each record to be printed.
+Instead we are telling awk that we want all fields for each record to be printed.
 What if we just wanted to print the first field (column) in our file instead?
 ```
 awk '{ print $1 }' chr7.bed
 ```
-Now if we wanted to save the output of our awk commands to file instead of printing it to the screen we need to use `>` and provide the program with a new file name.
+Now if we want to save the output of our awk commands to file instead of printing it to the screen we need to use `>` and provide the program with a new file name.
 We can view our new file using `cat`.
 Let us leave that file in our directory for now, but can you think of how we could erase it using the command line?
 ```
 awk '{ print $1 }' chr7.bed > newfile
 cat newfile